mitkof6/opensim_automated_pipeline/README.md

 *If you are experiencing issues with visualizing the models, please include the Geometry folder in `OPENSIM_HOME`.*

-# Cite
+# Acknowledge

-If you find this useful you can cite it as follows:
+If you find this useful you can acknowledge it as follows:

 ```bibtex
 @misc{opensim-automated-pipeline,